shrirajpawar4/pimmp/README.md

 **Turn any API into a paid API.**

 PIMPP puts a paid proxy in front of an existing HTTP API.
-Clients get a standard `402 Payment Required` flow, pay in USDC on Base, and PIMPP forwards the request to your upstream.
+Clients get a standard `402 Payment Required` flow, pay with a configured MPP payment method, and PIMPP forwards the request to your upstream.

+The repo currently includes `usdc-base` for USDC on Base and a custom `tempo-usd` rail for one-time Tempo TIP-20 stablecoin payments.

 Your API stays the same.